 There are more questions you should be asking than I could possibly list.
+But I did make another page with more than 40 additional, just in case.
 Take your time while going through this process to design your own home.
 It may not seem to correlate, but believe me when I tell you the more time you spend in planning, the less time you will take building the home.
 Plus, it will save you money by knowing in advance what materials to be shopping for that you may find on sale prior to the build.

 Do you want to design your own home?
 Then do it.
 You don't need to have a professional degree, just a book of large graph paper.
 I know this because that is what I do.